Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Analysis of Kidney Function Data

 \subsection{Model Diagnostics}

 We first assess MCMC convergence.
 To improve mixing, we perturb the step-size $e_0$ by a small factor every $500$ iterations.
-As a measure of mixing of the chain, we look at the MCMC samples of the error variance $\sigma^2$.
-The effective sample size of $\sigma^2$ is $33.7 \%$ of the total number of MCMC samples, after discarding the burn-in.
+As a measure of mixing of the chain, we look at the MCMC samples of the error variance $\sigma^2$ and the intercept $\alpha$.
+The effective sample sizes of $\sigma^2$ and $\alpha$ are approximately $15 \%$ and $20 \%$ of the total number of MCMC samples, respectively, after discarding the burn-in.
 We found this proportion to remain fairly robust across longer chains.
-On a MacBook Pro with M1 CPU and 16 GB of RAM, it took $\sim 40$ minutes to fit SAID on this dataset; for comparison, MixSelect took $\sim 6$ hours with the same number of MCMC iterates.
-Computation time can be improved by taking shorter chains, as $15000$ was conservative based on our assessments.
+To assess overall convergence of our algorithm, we look at the trace plots of $\sigma^2$ and $\alpha$, which indicated satisfactory convergence.
+To inspect convergence of the interactions $h_{uv}$, we use the diagnostic described in \cite{geweke1991evaluating} on the MCMC samples of $\int h_{uv}^{+}$ and $\int h_{uv}^{-}$ for $1 \leq u < v \leq p$, and obtained convergence for all the interactions.
+On a MacBook Pro with M1 Pro CPU and 32 GB of RAM, it took $\sim 30$ minutes to fit SAID on this dataset; for comparison, MixSelect took $\sim 7$ hours with the same number of MCMC iterates.

 Next, we assess goodness-of-fit by inspecting standardized residuals and carrying out posterior predictive checks \citep{gelman1996posterior}.
 We generate posterior predictive samples corresponding to each training point.
 To validate the assumption of normality of the measurement error, we look at a Q-Q plot of standardized residuals, defined to be the difference of the observed and predicted responses and then standardized.
 We also compare the marginal density of the observed response variable with the marginal densities of $3$ randomly chosen MCMC samples of predicted responses.
 We provide both the Q-Q plot of the obtained standardized residuals and the comparison of marginal density plots in Figure \ref{fig:gofit}.
 Figure \ref{fig:gofit}(a) indicates that the normality assumption is justified; furthermore, the densities of the randomly chosen predicted response samples in Figure \ref{fig:gofit}(b) very closely resemble the marginal density of the observed response.
-Lastly, the coverage of $95\%$ posterior predictive intervals of the responses, averaged over all observed responses, is $96 \%$.
+Lastly, the coverage of $95\%$ posterior predictive intervals of the responses, averaged over all observed responses, is approximately $96 \%$.